mphimo/mwanaApp/README.md

 run_mwana_app()
 ```

-The app can be cited using the suggested citation below:
+The app can be cited in this way:

 ``` r
 citation("mwanaApp")